jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

    - http://localhost:8080/kie-server/services/rest/server/containers/container-loan1.0

+17. Now to use POST or PUT methods we need to add a header to RESTClient for our requests:

+   - in menu Headers -> Custom Header

+   - Name: Content-Type

+   - Value: application/xml

-17. Query the Realtime Decision Server with loan rules by using POST method:
+18. Query the Realtime Decision Server with loan rules by using POST method:

    - http://localhost:8080/kie-server/services/rest/server/containers/container-loan1.0

    - body of message can be found in support/loan-query.xml file, copy into Body section of RESTClient.

+19. For creation or deletion of containers in the RestAPI, you need to use PUT methods, see product documentation User Guide for details.

 Notes
 -----